 I felt myself tense.
 “Yeah?”

 “Yeah.
-I like Brandon and all, but I’ve heard about her, and… I don’t know, just thought I’d let you know, before anything bad happens.”
+I like Brandon and all, but I’ve heard about her, and… like, Brandon doesn’t like to admit they’re related unless he absolutely has to, so something’s definitely off with her.
+I don’t know, just thought I’d let you know, before anything bad happens.”

 Anything bad.
 I had no idea what her problem was, or why she was asking around about me, but this was becoming borderline creepy.
 I didn’t want her to be trouble, but it seemed like she was making trouble on her own.
 Had to do something about it now, nip it in the bud.
 Get to the bottom of this, as it were.